openshift/enhancements/enhancements/network/core-network-policies.md

    1. Loop over all namespaces

-   2. If it sees a namespace starting with “openshift-”
+   2. If it sees a namespace starting with `openshift-`

-       1. The namespace object will be changed to have a label applied with the name “openshift-namespace” and the value “true”
+       1. The namespace object will be changed to have a label applied with the name `security.openshift.io/openshift-namespace` and the value ""

-   3. Otherwise it will strip the “openshift-namespace” label
+   3. Otherwise it will strip the `security.openshift.io/openshift-namespace` label

+   TODO: Decide if this is the correct behavior... do we want to allow namespaces to opt-in to being part of the platform.
+I do not think there is a security issue since we are just adding restrictions, but that needs more consideration.
+The advantage would be for things like ACS that do not install into an `openshift-` namespace.

 #### Opting Into a Default Deny for OpenShift